 The Hunterian Museum

 The Hunterian Museum, located at the University of Glasgow, features a collection of exhibits from the fields of zoology, geology, archaeology, and more.
 The museum is a popular free attraction that’s often overlooked by visiting tourists as it’s hidden away within the city’s university complex in the West End.

-Discover everything you need to know about visiting the Hunterian Museum with this complete guide.
+The Hunterian Museum